Adult Enrichment Series

 All sessions will be held at New Goshenhoppen United Church of Christ, East Greenville.
 Parking and elevator access are available in the lower parking lot next to the main church building.

-On Tuesday, October 3rd, the opening day, an orientation session will be held at 9:00 a.m.
-Please make every effort to attend.
+On Tuesday, April 1st, the opening day, an orientation session will be held at 9:00 am.

 Participants can register for one course at 9:30 for all four weeks and one course at 11:00 for all four weeks and attend the courses for which they are registered.